Beluki/mINI/README.md

 for realtime reloading or didn't support nested sections.

 mINI is stateless and does nothing by itself.
-It doesn't build data structures to hold the INI file contents either.
+It doesn't build data structures to hold the INI file contents.
 It's an abstract class with a bunch of virtual methods.
 You override the methods to decide what to do with your data.

 For example, you override `OnSection(String section)` to do something when